Emily Halliday

 Emily Pia Halliday (born 5 April 1979) is a former Australian field hockey player.

 Halliday played as a defender, and competed in the 2004 and 2008 Summer Olympics, in Athens and Beijing, respectively.

 Career

 In 2001, Halliday made her debut for the Hockeyroos in a test series against Argentina in Rosario.
 That same year, she medalled with the Australian team twice, winning gold at the Oceania Cup and bronze at the Champions Trophy.

 At the 2003 Champions Trophy, Halliday won her first gold medal at a major international tournament.

 The most prolific year in Halliday's career was 2006, when she won gold and silver medals at the Commonwealth Games and World Cup respectively.

-Halliday retired in 2009 due to medical reasons.
+Halliday retired in 2009 for medical reasons.